 The duration of the treatment depends on the severity of the condition.

-5. I noticed that my daughter tilts her head only to the left side.
+5. I noticed that my child tilts her head only to the left side.
 Should I be worried?

 6. Who is at a higher risk of getting congenital torticollis?

-7. What exercises should I make my son do to fix torticollis?
+7. What exercises should I make my child do to fix torticollis?

 Please consult a physiotherapist who can recommend the right kind of neck exercises for treating torticollis in your child.